jayeshchauhan/csrf_poc_generator/README.md

 About
 =====
 <<<<<<< HEAD
 Create a PoC for CSRF attacks in a split second.
-Select any log and run this module to create a HTML file.
+Right click any log and run this module to create a HTML file.
 When this file is opened from the browser, the browser will send a request similar to the one on which this module was run.
 It supports requests that have normal body format and also JSON and XML request body formats.
 =======
 Create a PoC for CSRF attacks in a split second.
 Select any request log and run this module to create a HTML file.
 When this file is opened from the browser, the browser will send a request similar to the one on which this module was run.
 It supports requests that have normal body format and also JSON and XML request body formats.
 >>>>>>> 2080d1ce5795b36cbe74f0658f407e8d7ddf79aa